Pain in the Shin

-The major biomechanical inefficiency contributing to shin splints is that of flat feet.
+The significant biomechanical inefficiency contributing to shin splints is that of flat feet.
 Flat feet lead to a second biomechanical inefficiency called over-pronation.
-Pronation occurs just after the heal strikes the ground.
+Pronation occurs just after the heel strikes the ground.
 The foot flattens out and then continues to roll inward.
 Over-pronation occurs when the foot and ankle continue to roll excessively inward.
 This excessive inward rolling causes the tibia to twist, which in turn, overstretches the muscles of the lower leg.

 Other biomechanical causes include:

 How to Prevent Shin Splints!

 Prevention, rather than cure, should always be your first aim.
 I was amazed when researching this topic at the number of articles that neglected any mention of preventative measures.
 They all talked of treatment and cure, but only one out of twenty took the time to address the issue of prevention in any detail.
 Even before any sign of shin soreness appears several simple preventative measures can be easily implemented.
 Since about half of all lower leg problems are caused by biomechanics inefficiencies, it makes sense to get the right footwear advice.
 Your feet are the one area you should not "skimp" on.
 The best advice I can give you concerning footwear is to see a qualified podiatrist for a complete foot-strike, or gait analysis.
 They will tell you if there are any concerns regarding the way your foot-strike or gait is functioning.